THANK YOU FOR YOUR REQUEST

 Dubbed the Cathedral of Commerce, the Woolworth Building was the world’s tallest skyscraper when it was completed in 1913.
 The man behind it, Frank Woolworth, had changed the way Americans shop with his “Five-and-Dime” stores, and he commissioned architect Cass Gilbert to construct the Gothic tower.

 Recently reopened after sitting abandoned for over 37 years, the Kings Theater is Brooklyn’s most opulent performance space.
 Originally opened in 1929 as a venue for films and live performances, it was named one of Loew’s five “Wonder Theaters,” famous for its Old World splendor.

-Architectural Digest Home Design Show 2017 will open doors on the 16th at 10am, so don’t miss a chance to stop by and visit BRABBU stand!
-To purchase tickets, go to AD Design Show 2017 website and find the most suitable option for you.
+Architectural Digest Home Design Show will open doors soon, so don’t miss a chance to stop by and visit BRABBU stand!
+To purchase tickets, go to AD Design Show website and find the most suitable option for you.
 Also, the entrance for children under the age of 12 there’s no entrance fee.

 What do you think about Architectural Digest Design Show?
 We’re curious to know, please leave you comment bellow.
 For more interior design inspiration and famous interior designers news, don’t forget to follow our Pinterest account!
 Stay tuned!